Visas and Travel

-For most of you the letters "D/S" will be written on the form by the admitting immigration official.
-This stands for "Duration of Status" and indicates that you may stay in the U. S. as long as you are a regularly registered, full-time student.
+If you are an F-1 student, you have been admitted for "Duration of Status" which means that you may stay in the U. S. as long as you are a regularly registered, full-time student.
 Different visas have different advantages and restrictions.
-Check with the International Student Adviser for information regarding your visa.
+Check with the Office of International Student Services for information regarding your visa.

-If you have an F-1 visa, for reentry you will need your passport with a current visa stamp showing that multiple entries are permitted, and an I-20 form endorsed by the International Student Adviser.
-This form will have been returned to you by the U. S. Immigration Officer when you entered the U. S. Please do not misplace your I-20 forms.
+If you have an F-1 visa, for reentry you will need your passport with a current visa stamp showing that multiple entries are permitted, and an I-20 form endorsed by the Office of International Student Services.
+Please do not misplace your I-20 forms.